 The Illinois State Museum also is home to the state’s own art collection, the only public collection in Illinois of fine and decorative arts of all periods by Illinois-related artists.
 A State Art Gallery was organized in 1925, and has since grown into a significant collection of 20th-century paintings relating to Illinois (including the Illinois WPA collection of paintings, prints, and sculpture) and decorative arts.
 The museum holds more than 14,000 objects of aesthetic and historical significance to life in Illinois—tools and equipment used to harvest and prepare and store foods, household accessories of a hundred kinds, bedding, lighting devices, phonographs and recordings, clocks, toys and games (the museum’s doll collection is highly regarded), clothing, jewelry.
 Especially important collections include Illinois ceramics (manufactured when Illinois was the second largest clay-producing state) and waterfowl decoys (which is one of the best, representing the work of carvers along the Mississippi Flyway).
 The museum’s 19th century heritage as a curio cabinet survives too, in the form of (mostly donated) collections of armaments, farm and woodworking tools, and paperweights.

 The 1962 building was an improvement, but it was too small even when it opened, the result of the state choosing to build on a rather pinched lot to avoid complicated condemnation proceedings that would have been required to acquire a larger site.
-In 1988 the Illinois State Museum acquired a 97,000 square-foot a former factory a mile and a quarter from the museum building that had been used for years as a tax processing facility and began renovating it for use as a Research and Collections Center—a back office so to speak, that freed up space in the main museum facility for exhibitions and educational programs.
-Conceptual plans have been drawn up and planning money allocated for an expansion of the museum building at its present site.
-The only place to expand to is space now used for parking, which is defended more stoutly around the statehouse than the constitution or a balanced budget, so it might be some time before a bigger building becomes real.
+In 1988 the Illinois State Museum acquired a 97,000 square-foot former factory a mile and a quarter from the museum building that had been used for years as a tax processing facility and began renovating it for use as a Research and Collections Center—a back office, so to speak, that freed up space in the main museum facility for exhibitions and educational programs.
+As for tghe main building, conceptual plans have been drawn up and planning money allocated for an expansion at its present site but the only space to expand into is now used for parking, which is defended more stoutly around the statehouse than the constitution or a balanced budget, so it might be some time before a bigger building becomes real.

 William G. Stratton Building